vkochenkov/EquationDisplayer/README.md

 ### Current stable version: *beta-1.0.6*
 Lib works on min sdk version: **21**, target sdk version: **32**.

-## Try to use this lib in your project:
+## Using this lib in your gradle project:

 If you project use `gradle version '7.1.0'` or higher, add `maven { url 'https://jitpack.io' }` in your root `settings.gradle` file:
 ```